jhoanTrujillo/e-commerce-pp5/.github/ISSUE_TEMPLATE/customer-user-story---feature-here-.md

 ---
-name: 'Customer User Story: <feature here>'
+name: 'Customer User Story'
 about: Describe the needs of the users and feature acceptance criteria
-title: User story
+title: 'Customer User Story: <feature here>'
 labels: ''
 assignees: jhoanTrujillo